Helioviewer-Project/JHelioviewer-SWHV/docs/wcs-validation/jhv_wcs_hpc_validation_note.md

 - mouse-position reporting or synthetic overdrawing such as annotations, grid overlays, and similar on-screen constructs
-- playback/view policy effects such as dynamic refitting of the visible `HPC` box beyond the centered bounds logic explicitly reproduced by the validator, or any other transient user-driven viewing state
+- playback/view policy effects such as dynamic refitting of the visible `HPC` box beyond the centered bounds logic explicitly reproduced by the Python validator, or any other transient user-driven viewing state
 - `CAR`/`CEA` display-policy choices beyond the validated source-WCS interpretation and sampling path
 - Java overlay-only behavior such as: